Missing link between the 2D Quantum Hall problem and 1D quasicrystals: Conclusions

 \section{Conclusions}

-This paper considers the relation between the 2D Quantum Hall problem and 1D Fibonacci quasicrystals that has been pointed out in a number of pioneering studies \cite{kraus}, and proposes a ``missing link" between them, the Fibonacci-Hall model.
-The Chern numbers are thus seen as a consequence of a flux parameter $\phi^S$ induced by the winding in 2D space of the quasiperiodic chain.
-This connection allows to clarify how the 1D quasicrystal can ``inherit" topological properties from the 2D system.
-After describing its construction, and outlining its phase diagram, we compute its Chern numbers and from them deduce gap labels for the Fibonacci chain.
-The gap labels are in accord with those determined by the gap labeling theorem, and as verified by experimental investigations \cite{tanese}.
+This paper considers the relation between the 2D Quantum Hall problem and 1D Fibonacci quasicrystals that was pointed out in a number of pioneering studies \cite{kraus}, and proposes a ``missing link" between them, the Fibonacci-Hall model.
+The Chern numbers are seen to result from a ``geometric flux" parameter $\phi^S$ arising due to the winding of the quasicrystal in 2D space.
+This connection clarifies how the 1D quasicrystal can ``inherit" topological properties from the 2D system.
+After describing its construction, and outlining its phase diagram, we computed its Chern numbers.
+From them we deduce gap labels for the Fibonacci chain, in accord with those determined by the gap labeling theorem, and as verified by experimental investigations \cite{tanese}.
 The topological invariants are robust with respect to perturbations providing that gaps do not close.
-For the finite Fibonacci chains, it is known that disorder conserves the gaps structure \cite{tarzia} -- and therefore the gap labels -- for sufficiently weak disorder.
-We also propose an exact relation for a Lifshitz transition which has not to our knowledge been studied before.
+In disordered Fibonacci approximants, it is known that the gaps structure -- and therefore the gap labels -- are preserved for sufficiently weak disorder \cite{tarzia}.
+In an alternative scenario, Juricic et al \cite{juricic} have related topological invariants of the 1D system to those of the parent 2D Chern insulator, by computing local Chern numbers in an open system.
+The approach views quasicrystals as holographic images of higher-dimension topological crystals on lower-dimensional branes.

-Similar extension to 2D can be readily carried out for other 1D quasicrystals, for example the silver mean and higher metallic mean chains.
-In future work, generalizing the present approach, it will be interesting to consider 2D quasicrystals, and their connection to a 4D Quantum Hall problem.
-One often-studied 2D example is the Ammann-Beenker tiling based on the silver mean \cite{grunbaum,AJduneau}.
+Similar models can be written for other 1D quasicrystals, for example the silver and other metallic mean chains \cite{footnote}.
+It will be even more interesting to consider the 4D Quantum Hall problems related to 2D quasicrystals such as the Ammann-Beenker tiling \cite{grunbaum,AJduneau}.
 The spectral gaps for this tiling have been discussed in \cite{jaga2023}, along with a labeling scheme.
-In addition to the theoretical aspect, there are a number of additional physical properties that can be studied for higher dimensional topological systems.
-In particular, non-linear responses involving first and second Chern numbers could be computed explicitly for this case.
+New physical properties can be studied for the higher dimensional topological system, such as non-linear responses involving first and second Chern numbers.
 It would be an extension to a real 2D case of the pioneering work of Lohse et al \cite{lohse} on quantized nonlinear transport in a synthetic 2D quasicrystal obtained by multiplying two Aubry-André chains.
-The quantized nonlinear conductances could be experimentally measured for real quasiperiodic systems.

 {